-Before the owner of the house agrees to give you lodging for the night, it might be you have to show him your silver.
-Like a computer 'safe button' avant la lettre probably a child gets sore ears as well.
-These were the ways of the first legally blondes.
+You are hiking the Frisia Coast Trail in the northwest of Germany, and after a long day looking for a place to stay, you can try your luck at a private home.
+Before the owner of the house agrees to give you lodging for the night, it might be that you have to show him your silver.
+Additionally, like a computer ‘safe button’ avant la lettre, probably a child gets sore ears as well during the process.
+These were the ways of the first legally blondes to conclude an agreement.

-When hiking in the area of Brookmerland during the Frisia Coast Trail, you will probably need lodging at seven times.
-If you are the type who prefers to stay practical, of course, you can check-in at a guesthouse or hotel, or pitch your tent at a campsite.
+When hiking in the area of Brookmerland on the Frisia Coast Trail, you will probably need lodging at seven stops.
+If you are the type who prefers to stay practical, of course, you can check in at a guesthouse or hotel, or pitch your tent at a campsite.
 No surprises here.
-Paying simply with plastic, your smart phone or with one of the many bitcoins varieties.
-And all permits and taxes automatically are paid for.
+Paying simply with plastic, your smartphone, or with one of the many varieties of bitcoin is possible.
+And all permits and taxes are automatically paid for.

-It may happen you can not find lodging.
-For example in high season during the summer months.
-Germans from all over the country are crazy for the sea and move north in big numbers during holidays.
-Then asking an Ostfreeske local to stay the night in his or her private home, or to pitch your tent on his or her property or farm yard, might be the only option left if you had not made reservations in advance.
+It may happen that you cannot find lodging, for example, in high season during the summer months.
+Germans from all over the country are crazy about the sea and move north in large numbers during holidays.
+Then, asking an Ostfriesische local to stay the night in his or her private home, or to pitch your tent on his or her property or yard, might be the only option left if you have not made reservations at a regular place in advance.
 In this case, be prepared for some ancient, strange habits.
 Let us help you to be basically prepared:

-The odds are reasonable an Ostfries 'East-Frisian' agrees you can stay the night in his house.
-Especially after having said moin 'hello' to the owner.
-Extending shelter to travelers is an old practice.
-But the owner might politely ask you to show him all the silver you carry.
-Of course, you don't actually have any silver in your backpack.
-Too heavy for a hiker.
-And, don't panic.
-He isn't planning to rob you.
+The odds are reasonable an Ostfries (‘East-Frisian’) agrees you can stay the night in her/his house or outside on the yard.
+Especially after having said moin ‘hello’ to the owner.
+Extending shelter to travellers is an old practice.
+But, the owner might, politely, ask you to show him all the silver you carry.
+Of course, you do not actually have any silver in your backpack.
+Too heavy for a hiker and there is no such thing as ultra-light silver.
+Do not panic.
+The owner is not planning to rob you.
 Instead, show him all the cash you are carrying together with all other valuable items you have on you.

-The reason behind it is that according to Old-Frisian medieval law the person who gives shelter to a stranger, is fully responsible for this person's actions.
-That means for all the damage the stranger might cause to his co-villagers, the community, or the mienskip, as people fashionably say today.
+The reason behind it is that according to Old-Frisian medieval law the person who gives shelter to a stranger, is fully responsible for this person’s actions.
+That means he is liable for all the damage the stranger might cause to his co-villagers, the community, or the mienskip, as people fashionably say these days.
 So, if the owner of the house or farm is prepared to shelter you, he or she only wants to make sure upfront you will be able to reimburse him or her in the unlikely event he or she will be held liable by the community for such costs.

-This was the law and practice of the Seven Sealands in the High Middle Ages.
-The Seven Sealands were a loose federation of free farmer republics along the Wadden Sea coast, a strip of land stretching from the current region of Westfriesland, province Noord Holland, in the Netherlands, to the region of Ostfriesland in Germany.
+This was the law and practice of the Seven Sealands of Tota Frisia in the High Middle Ages.
+The Seven Sealands were a loose federation of free farmer republics along the Wadden Sea coast, a strip of land stretching from the current region of Westfriesland in the province of Noord Holland in the Netherlands, to the region of Ostfriesland in Germany.
 From the (former) River Vlie to the River Weser.

 The law on foreigners was as follows: